10 Hacks to Get Organized This Spring

 9. Organize Your Computer Files and Downloads

-This can be a big one too.
-As a writer and an author, I find it easy to download this free checklist or guide and before I know it, I have clogged up my computer with files and downloads that I may or may not use.
-I think this happens to all of us.
-Sit down and look at your files and downloads to see what you need to delete and what you can keep.
+This can be a big one, too.
+As a writer and an author, I find it easy to download this free checklist or guide, and before I know it, I have clogged up my computer with files and downloads that I may or may not use.
+This happens to all of us.
+Sit down and review your files and downloads to determine what you need to delete and what you can keep.
 Be honest with yourself, and if you don’t think you’ll use it or look at it, delete it.
 The last thing you want is to run out of space when you need it for something important.

 10. Organize Important Papers

-There is nothing like needing an important paper like a birth certificate or social security card and not knowing where it is.
-Having a bunch of old receipts and pay stubs you don’t need anymore isn’t good either.
-Take some time and go through those boxes of papers that you have in junk drawers and file boxes and get them organized.
-You could even color code your folders via topics like blue for insurance papers, yellow for personal papers (birth certificates, marriage licenses, etc), and orange for receipts from companies you currently use, like the phone company or electric company.
+There is nothing like needing an important document, like a birth certificate or Social Security card, and not knowing where it is.
+Having a bunch of old receipts and pay stubs you no longer need isn’t good either.
+Take some time to go through the boxes of papers you have in junk drawers and file boxes, and organize them.
+You could even color-code your folders by topic: blue for insurance papers, yellow for personal papers (birth certificates, marriage licenses, etc.), and orange for receipts from companies you currently use, like the phone company or electric company.

 Spring is a great time to get organized before the chaos of summer hits.
-Then you can relax and have some peace of mind because you know where everything is and are prepared for whatever comes your way.
+Then you can relax and have some peace of mind, knowing where everything is and being prepared for whatever comes your way.

 Photo Credit: ©GettyImages/Ridofranz